pedronym/todo-react/README.md

 # Todo App - React
 Just a small exercise to grasp the basics of the react way of doing things.
-This project also uses bootstrap 4 (just the css) to give me a sane baseline of styles.
+This project also uses Bulma to give me a sane baseline of styles although it has some minor custom SCSS.

+## How to run
+npm start for development with webpack livereload npm build to generate a production ready version

 ## File Structure